borkrit/convertCurrency/README.md

 API https://apilayer.com/marketplace/exchangerates_data-api#documentation-tab

+But at the moment  I have a problem because I have 250 api call per month

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.